LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/cfontholder-class.md

 ### <a name="parameters"></a>Paramètres

 *pNewFont*<br/>
-Pointeur vers le nouveau `IFont` interface.
+Pointeur vers la nouvelle `IFont` interface.

 ## <a name="see-also"></a>Voir aussi